LG G5 OLED TV Review

 Thickness

-Although the TV's screen is thicker than most other OLEDs, its thickness is more uniform, since the input section doesn't stick out from the back.
+Although the TV's screen is thicker than most OLEDs, its thickness is more uniform because the input section doesn't protrude from the back.
 Our unit leans back about three degrees, but this is due to the unofficial stand we used.
-If you get a version of the TV that comes with a stand, you shouldn't see this tilt.
+If you get a model that comes with a stand, you shouldn't see this tilt.

 Build Quality

 The LG OLED G5 TV has outstanding build quality.
 It uses premium materials that feel solid.
 There's barely any flex on the back panel, and the TV feels very sturdy on its stand.
-There are no issues at all with quality control.
+There are no issues with quality control at all.

 Smart Features